 over 100 Monte Carlo runs, for 1000 particles.
-For all marginal proposal densities, we analyse their similiarity to the true posterior probability density by averaging their corresponding empirical Jensen-Shannon divergence with respect to the true posterior, which is obtained to high numerical precision.
+For all marginal proposal densities, we analyze their similiarity to the true posterior probability density by averaging their empirical Jensen-Shannon divergence (JSD) with respect to the true posterior, which is obtained to high numerical precision.
 The Jensen-Shannon divergence is defined as

-where the Kullback\textendash Leibler divergence is computed using the base-2 logarithm so that the Jensen-Shannon divergence is bounded as $0\le\text{JSD}\left(P\parallel Q\right)\le1$.
+where the Kullback\textendash Leibler divergence, $\text{D}_{\text{KL}}(\cdot\parallel\cdot)$, is computed using the base-2 logarithm such that the Jensen-Shannon divergence is bounded as $0\le\text{JSD}\left(P\parallel Q\right)\le1$.
 The Jensen-Shannon divergence is symmetric and equals zero when the compared densities are equal.

-For the bivariate examples, we also consider the original particle flow methods, the Gaussian particle flow and scaled-drift particle flow, for which the Jensen-Shannon divergence with respect to the true posterior is evaluated based on empirical densities constructed by (bidimensional) histograms of the particles. {}
+In the bivariate examples we also consider the original particle flow methods, the Gaussian particle flow (GPF) and scaled-drift particle flow (SDPF), for which the Jensen-Shannon divergence with respect to the true posterior is evaluated based on empirical densities constructed by (bidimensional) histograms of samples. {}

-\subsubsection{Linear, univariate model}
+\subsubsection{Linear, Univariate Model}

-The simplest example is a linear, univariate model, with the parameters shown in the table below.
+The simplest example is a linear, univariate model, with parameters set as in the table below.

 {}